 We pursue a long-term product vision with awork.
-This means that we have a good idea of where we want the journey to go: Team organization in its simplest and smartest form, especially tailored to the needs of creative teams.
+This means that we have a good idea of where we want the journey to go: Team organization in its simplest and smartest form, specially tailored to the needs of creative teams.

 From all these sources, individual ideas (thousands) emerge, which our product team filters, catalogs, and incorporates into our broader concepts.

 As a rule, there are therefore different planning horizons: